 b.
 County/TDC Funding.
 County will issue bonds to fund Project costs.

 The County will make annual contributions to debt service on the bonds in an amount not to exceed Attachment 2 (the County's Debt Service Contribution).
 The County's contribution to the annual debt service obligations are limited to those set out on Attachment 2.

 When the County approves the New Development Agreement and the New Use Agreement, the County will also adopt a bond resolution authorizing the issuance of taxable bonds to pay for the Project Cost.
 Subject to satisfaction of the conditions precedent to issuance of County bonds described in Section 2d below, the bonds will be sold by the County as soon as reasonably practical, but not later than ninety (90) days (subject to market disruption and/or acts of God) following a written request by JSL.
 The written request shall include the amount the Project Cost to be financed not to exceed \$126M.
-JSL shall have until April 30, 2022 to request the sale of the bonds and if not requested by that date, the New Development and New Use Agreement shall be terminated. c.
+JSL shall have until April 30, 2022 to request the sale of the bonds and if not requested by that date, the New Development and New Use Agreement shall be terminated.

+c.
 JSL Funding.

-JSL may seek funding for all or a portion of Project costs through private contributions and additional public JSL's annual use payments shall equal the contributions or incentives.
-All such contributions shall difference between the annual debt service be considered private contributions and the bonded payments and the total of the State and County's annual contributions to debt service amount shall be reduced accordingly.
-The County shall use reasonable efforts and cooperate with JSL regarding described on Attachment 2. its pursuit of any additional public contributions or incentives from sources other than the County.
+JSL's annual use payments shall equal the difference between the annual debt service payments and the total of the State and County's annual contributions to debt service described on Attachment 2.

 JSL will be responsible for any and all cost overruns for the Project, except to the extent caused by the County's actions or inactions.
-Any design or pre-construction expenses (including soft costs) which are privately funded but otherwise Cost overruns are defined as any cost associated with the Project that exceeds compliant with terms of the New Development Agreement shall be considered private contributions to \$111,000,000 . the total cost of the Project and the bonded amount shall be reduced accordingly.
+Cost overruns are defined as any cost associated with the Project that exceeds \$111,000,000.